aosabook/500lines/functionalDB/chapter.md

 There are a couple of interesting patterns used in this constructor function:

-* We use Clojure’s _Design by Contract_ [ADD REF HERE] pattern to validate that the cardinality parameter is a permissible value.
+* We use Clojure’s _Design by Contract_ pattern to validate that the cardinality parameter is a permissible value.
 * We use Clojure’s destructuring mechanism to provide a default value of `:db/single` if one is not given.
 * We use Clojure’s metadata capabilities to distinguish between an attribute's data (name, value and timestamps) and its metadata (type and cardinality).
-In Clojure, metadata handling is done using the functions `with-meta` (to set) and `meta` (to rea).
+In Clojure, metadata handling is done using the functions `with-meta` (to set) and `meta` (to read).

 Attributes only have meaning if they are part of an entity.
 We make this connection with the `add-attr` function, which adds a given attribute to an entity's attribute map (called `:attrs`).